-(3) In the case of an equality of voting on a question, the Chairperson of the meeting is entitled to exercise a second or casting vote.
+In the case of an equality of voting on a question, the Chairperson of the meeting is entitled to exercise a second or casting vote.

-17. (1) If at a meeting a poll or any question is demanded by not less than three members, it shall be taken at that meeting in such manner as the Chairperson may direct and the resolution of the poll shall be deemed to be a resolution of the meeting on that question.
+If at a meeting a poll or any question is demanded by not less than three Members, it shall be taken at that meeting in such manner as the Chairperson may direct and the resolution of the poll shall be deemed to be a resolution of the meeting on that question.

-(2) A poll that is demanded on the election of a Chairperson or on a question of an adjournment shall be taken forthwith and a poll that is demanded on any question shall be taken at such time before the close of the meeting as the Chairperson may direct.
+A poll that is demanded on the election of a Chairperson or on a question of an adjournment shall be taken forthwith and a poll that is demanded on any question shall be taken at such time before the close of the meeting as the Chairperson may direct.

-18. A member is not entitled to vote at any general meeting unless all moneys due and payable by the member to the Association have been paid, other than the amount of the annual subscription payable in respect of the current financial year.
+A Member is not entitled to vote at any General Meeting unless all moneys due and payable by the Member to the Association have been paid, other than the amount of the annual subscription payable in respect of the current Financial Year.

-19. (1) Each member is entitled to appoint another member as a proxy by notice given to the Secretary no later than 24 hours before the time of the meeting in respect of which the proxy is appointed.
+Each Member is entitled to appoint another Member as a proxy by notice given to the Secretary no later than 24 hours before the time of the meeting in respect of which the proxy is appointed.

-(2) The notice appointing the proxy shall be in the form set out in Appendix 2.Schedule 2
+The notice appointing the proxy shall be in the form set out in Schedule 2.

-COMMITTEE OF MANAGEMENT
+Committee of Management

+Management and Powers

-20. (1) The affairs of the Association shall be managed by the Committee constituted as provided in Rule 22.7.2(a)
+The affairs of the Association shall be managed by the Committee constituted as provided in Rule 7.2(a).

-(2) The Committee-
+The Committee:

-(a) shall control and manage the business and affairs of the Association;
+shall control and manage the business and affairs of the Association;

-(b) may, subject to these Rules, the Regulations and the Act, exercise all such powers and functions as may be exercised by the Association other than those powers and functions that are required by these Rules to be exercised by general meetings of the members of the Association; and
+may, subject to these Rules, the Associations Regulations and the Associations Act, exercise all such powers and functions as may be exercised by the Association other than those powers and functions that are required by these Rules to be exercised by General Meetings of the Members of the Association; and

-(c) subject to these Rules, the regulations and the Act, has power to perform all such acts and things as appear to the Committee to be essential or appropriate for the proper management of the business and affairs of the Association.
+subject to these Rules, the Associations Regulations and the Associations Act, has power to perform all such acts and things as appear to the Committee to be essential or appropriate for the proper management of the business and affairs of the Association.

+Composition of Committee

+The Committee shall consist of:

+a Responsible Person;

+the officers of the Association; and

+up to 8 Ordinary Members,

+each of whom shall be elected at the Annual General Meeting of the Association in each year.

-21. (1) The officers of the Association shall be-
+The officers of the Association shall be:

-(a) a President;
+a President;

-(b) two Vice-Presidents;
+two Vice-Presidents;

-(c) a Treasurer; and
+a Treasurer; and

-(d) a Secretary.
+a Secretary

 Either or both of the Treasurer and the Secretary may also (but need not be) a Vice-President.